 - Wanting to collect new leads

-Not only is your digital brand critical here, but it’s also important to provide the best possible user experience and optimize user flows to contribute to a successful lead generation campaign.
+Not only is your digital brand critical here, but it’s also important to provide the best possible user experience.
+Which allows you to optimize user flows to contribute to a successful lead generation campaign.
 Updating your website to speak to specific personas will make for a more personalized experience.
-You can also drive traffic to targeted landing pages with specific CTAs designed to generate leads.
+You can also drive traffic to targeted landing pages with specific Call to Action’s designed to generate leads.

 - Building brand equity